Midnight Sun (Zara Larsson album): Commercial performance

-Midnight Sun debuted at number 1 in Sweden, Larsson's home country.
+Midnight Sun debuted at number one in Sweden, Larsson's home country.
 Across Europe, the album debuted at number 10 in Norway, number 18 in Germany, and number 33 in Denmark.
 It also debuted at number 36 in the United Kingdom and number 49 in Spain.
 The album debuted at number 31 on the ARIA Albums chart in Australia.
-In New Zealand, the album peaked at number 38 on the Official New Zealand Albums Chart.
+In New Zealand, the album peaked at number 22 on the Official New Zealand Albums Chart.
+In the United States, the album debuted at number 119 on the Billboard 200, eventually peaking at number 36 following the Girls Trip reissue, earning Larsson her second top forty album in the country following So Good (2017).